 Infection Control Nursing

-Gaining clinical experience is also a prerequisite of becoming a successful infection control nurse.
-It is important to note that an infection control nurse operates in an independent manner, as online LPN programs and online RN programs will teach students.
-For this reason, it is necessary for professionals working in infection control nursing to have a sound foundation with regards to critical thinking skills, organizational skills, clinical knowledge and clinical skills.
-To amass this level of clinical experience, an infection control nurse has the possibility to work in a wide array of settings like hospitals, long-term care facilities, acute care facilities, ambulatory care centers, and even home health agencies.
+The Certification Board of Infection Control and Epidemiology (CBIC) offers a certification examination that is available those working in a career that involves infection control who meet the eligibility requirements.
+If a nurse passes this examination, he or she earns the Certified Infection Control (CIC) credential.
+It is necessary for professionals working in infection control nursing to have a sound foundation with regards to critical thinking skills, organizational skills, clinical knowledge and clinical skills.
+An infection control nurse has the possibility to work in a wide array of settings like hospitals, long-term care facilities, acute care facilities, ambulatory care centers, and even home health agencies.

 - Infection Control Nursing

 - CBIC Website